If you're taking a Subject Test in Mathematics, bring an approved calculator on test day. Test centers will not provide one.

 You are not allowed to use any of the following items as a calculator:

 - Laptops or other computers, tablets, cell phones, or smartphones

-- Models that have a typewriter-like keypad, pen-input, or stylus
+- Models that have a computer-style (QWERTY) keypad, pen-input, or stylus

 - Models that use electrical outlets, make noise, or have a paper tape